MasssiveJuice08/morrowind-modding-with-massivejuice/src/site/notes/01 Fleeting Notes/Hamburger Menu for Quartz.md

 ## About

 As of writing (2024-05-31) the current version of [Quartz](https://github.com/jackyzha0/quartz) lacks a mobile hamburger menu.
-This make navigation on mobile reliant on the (admittedly good) search function and the placement of links by the creator of the given Quartz website.
+This makes navigation on mobile reliant on the (admittedly good) search function and the sensible placement of links by the creator of a given Quartz website.
 It's not ideal.

 Some Quartz users have implemented a hamburger menu on their own website, such as [Owlly Lab](https://www.mara-li.fr/) by Mara-Li ([Github Repo](https://github.com/Mara-Li/owlly-lab)).
-Mara-Li added a [pull request to merge the burger menu](https://github.com/jackyzha0/quartz/pull/754) into Quartz, but it has issues that require resolving first:
+Mara-Li added a [pull request to merge the burger menu](https://github.com/jackyzha0/quartz/pull/754) into Quartz, but it has issues that require resolving first before it can be merged:
 - The burgerMenu layout requires a specific layout structure in a docstring in the layout.ts file in order to work.
 - The code requires cleaning as it has a lot of duplicate code.